NVlabs/FPSci/docs/weaponConfigReadme.md

 "bulletSpeed": 100.0,       // Bullets move at 100m/s
 "bulletGravity": 10.0,      // Bullets accelerate down at 10m/s²

-"renderDecals": true,       // Draw hit decals on walls for misses "missDecal": "bullet-decal-256x256.png",           // Default miss decal "missDecalCount": 2,        // Draw 2 decals (at most) at a time "decalScale": 1.0,          // Don't scale the decal
+"renderDecals": true,       // Draw decals on walls for misses/target for hit "missDecal": "bullet-decal-256x256.png",           // Default miss decal "missDecalCount": 2,        // Draw 2 decals (at most) at a time "missDecalScale": 1.0,      // Don't scale the decal "hitDecal" : "",            // No default hit decal "hitDecalScale": 1.0,       // Scale to apply to hit decal "hitDecalDuration": 0.1,    // Show the hit decal for 0.1s "hitDecalColorMult": 2.0,   // Multiply the hit decal color values by 2 (pseudo-emissive)

 "renderMuzzleFlash": false, // Draw a muzzle flash "muzzleOffset": Vector3(0.0,-0.8,0.0)        // Add an offset here to correct the barrel location (default is [0,0,0])